 Commissioned by the UK National Health Service (NHS), the course was designed and developed by the senior CHCR team in collaboration with the communications development group at the NHS Trust Development Authority (now NHS Improvement).

-It is taught in four intensive residential weeks partly at the University’s Missenden Abbey conference centre.
+It is taught in four intensive residential weeks: three at the University’s Missenden Abbey conference centre and one in collaboration with the University of Huddersfield Business School.
 There are regular appearances by senior guest lecturers/speakers from both the NHS and the wider public and commercial sectors.

 The course inverts the conventional process which begins with external communications (e.g. media).
 It recognises, instead, that at the highest levels in health and social care, effective communications is always founded at the interpersonal level.
 The PgCert-HC comprises four modules: interpersonal, engagement, leadership and external communications (see graphic below).